SpaceXpanse/SpeXID/doc/rest.md

-# XID's REST API
+# SpeXID's REST API

-In addition to the more standard [RPC interface](rpc.md), the XID daemon can also expose some data through a read-only
+In addition to the more standard [RPC interface](rpc.md), the SpeXID daemon can also expose some data through a read-only
 [REST API](https://restfulapi.net/).
-This allows e.g. setting up a public web server that allows querying the XID state.
+This allows e.g. setting up a public web server that allows querying the SpeXID state.

 To enable the REST API, the argument `--rest_port=PORT` should be passed to `xid` with a non-zero `PORT` value filled in.
 This then starts a simple